aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.animation/behaviorcollection/index_of/_index.md

 ## index_of {#ibehavior}
-Determines the index of a specific item in the .NET type System.Collections.Generic.IList`1.
+Determines the index of a specific item in the **System.Collections.Generic.IList`1**.

 ### Returns